 Google Password Manager, Is It Worth it?

 This common problem we all share has a great solution; Password managers.
-The most common password manager being the one provided by Google.
-The question we are asking and answering today is if the Google Password Manager is worth it?
+The most common password manager is the one provided by Google.
+So the question today is if the Google Password Manager is worth it?

 Let us start with what we know about the google password manager.
 It is easily accompanied by the google chrome browser, which is installed by default on most computers nowadays, so no extra installations steps will be required to use it.